GoBots: Battle of the Rock Lords

-GoBots: Battle of the Rock Lords is a 1986 American animated film based on the Gobots line of toys.
+GoBots: Battle of the Rock Lords is a 1986 American animated science fiction action film based on the GoBots line of toys.
 It was produced by Hanna-Barbera Productions (also responsible for the Challenge of the GoBots television series) and released to theaters in 1986 by Clubhouse Pictures, the last film the company released.
 It featured the first appearance of the Rock Lords, who were given their own toyline after the film.

 These new characters featured the guest voices of Margot Kidder, Telly Savalas, and Roddy McDowall.
 The regulars from the cartoon series all reprised their roles.

 Plot

-The Guardian Gobots are continuing their work on rebuilding their home planet of Gobotron when a mysterious ship crashes on the planet.
+The Guardian GoBots are continuing their work on rebuilding their home planet of Gobotron when a mysterious ship crashes on the planet.
 Leader-1, Turbo, and Scooter investigate, and find it to be occupied by a pair of transforming robotic rocks with protosaur essences - Solitaire and her valet Nuggit.
 They have come seeking the Guardians' help to save their planet, Quartex, from the evil Rock Lord Magmar, who is killing the other Rock Lords in order to take their power sceptres.
 He places these in a machine designed to channel all their power into his own sceptre.

 The Guardians agree to help, but the conversation is spied upon by the Renegade Fitor.
 Gobotron is soon attacked by the Renegade fleet, and Cy-Kill and a team of Renegades capture Solitaire, Small Foot and the GoBots' human allies Nick and A.J.
 With Nuggit as their guide, Leader-1, Turbo, Scooter, and Matt set off on a rescue mission.

 On Quartex, after relieving a vanquished Rock Lord of his sceptre, Magmar now only requires three more to complete his own.
 One is held by the Lord of Fossils, another by Solitaire, and the last by Boulder and his forces; the only opposition left.
 His troops vote to attack Boulder and be done with him, but Boulder learns of the upcoming attack, and is able to launch an effective counter defence that sees Magmar on the verge of defeat.

 Meanwhile, Cy-Kill attempts to get information out of Solitaire, and despite her best efforts manages to link up with Magmar and strike an alliance, turning the battle against Boulder.
 The good Rock Lords flee, and after their defeat at the hands of the Renegades are initially very skeptical about the Guardians' intentions when they land on Quartex.
-However, Nuggit is able to convince Boulder and the rest of the Guardians true intentions and the two sides form an alliance.
+Nuggit is able to convince Boulder and the rest of the Guardians true intentions and the two sides form an alliance.